MicrosoftDocs/common-data-model-and-service/upgrade/what-to-expect.md

 Previously, every currency field was represented by two fields: currency code and monetary value.
 These codes and values are upgraded as is.
 Support for currency in CDS for Apps going forward is significantly different.
-Currency code is set at the row level.
-The monetary value and exchange rate to the base currency are also stored for each currency field.
+In CDS for Apps, each currency field contains the migrated currency code, monetary value, but also contains a base currency and exchange rate.
 For more information about currency support in CDS for Apps, see [Using currency fields](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/types-of-fields#BKMK_UsingCurrencyFields).